Avoiding Motorhome Breakdown: Essential Steps and Checks to Make

 - Battery issues

 - Electrical faults

 When undertaking motorhome maintenance, it’s really worth learning about preventative measures you can take to help fight off the dreaded breakdown.
 So, with that in mind, here’s how you can do just that.

 While most of the common causes for motorhome breakdowns cannot be prevented, and are just part of the ongoing maintenance of owning a motorhome, there are some measures that you can take to limit the effects a breakdown can have.
 It is a good idea, for example, to fit Tyron Safety Bands to your motorhome.
 These will hold the wheel and tyre together, reducing the impact of a tyre blowout, and help you to keep more control over the motorhome.
 It’s also advisable to have a spare tyre with you when travelling, just in case you suffer a flat tyre.

-You also might want to consider fitting a tyre pressure monitoring system, such as TyrePal, to your motorhome.
+You also might want to consider fitting a tyre pressure monitoring system to your motorhome.
 This will alert you to any potential tyre problems before they occur.
 For example, the TyrePal system monitors the pressure and temperature of your motorhome tyres, warns you of low or high tyre pressure, a puncture, or a high tyre temperature that could cause a blowout.